AdobeDocs/workfront.en/help/product-announcements/betas/android-beta-for-submitting-requests.md

 ## Signing Up for the Android Beta Program for Submitting Requests

-If you would like to join the beta testing and experience our new features, please download the `Workfront` Beta app from Google Play and start testing.&nbsp;
+If you would like to join the beta testing and experience our new features, please download&nbsp;the Workfront Beta app from Google Play and start testing.&nbsp;

 For the purpose of this beta program, the&nbsp;Mobile Beta release is limited to Android users only.
 This means that you will need a google account (@gmail.com) or a google apps account to download the beta app.